Become a Foster Parent

 Foster parents play an essential role in providing temporary, safe and nurturing homes to children when their parents are unable to care for them.
 New York State continues to be a leader in finding permanent safe and nurturing homes for our children.

 We appreciate your interest in serving the children and families of Western New York.
 To help you better understand the Foster Care Program at Native American Community Services of Erie & Niagara Counties, Inc. (NACS), we invite you to attend one of our Foster Care Program Orientations.
-For more information about foster care and adoption and to register, please contact the foster care department at NACS or call 716-874-2797 Ext.
+For more information about foster care and adoption and to register, please contact the foster care team at NACS or call 716-874-2797 Ext.
 303.

 Next Steps: